Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, GPRO, SHAK, TM)

 Here is what you need to know.

 Here comes the jobs report.
-The US economy is expected to have added 180,000 nonfarm jobs in July as the unemployment rate slipped to 4.3%.
+The US economy is expected to have added 180,000 nonfarm jobs in July, with the unemployment rate slipping to 4.3%.
 The report will cross the wires at 8:30 a.m.
 ET.

 Australia's central bank downgrades its outlook.
-The Reserve Bank of Australia lowered its growth outlook for this year fto 2.5% from 3%, according to the latest statement on monetary policy.
+The Reserve Bank of Australia lowered its growth outlook for this year to 2.5% from 3%, according to the latest statement on monetary policy.

 Toyota and Mazda plan to bring 4,000 jobs to the US.
-The two Japanese automakers announced plans to split a $1.6 billion auto plant that will be home to as many as 4,000 jobs, AP reports.
+The two Japanese automakers announced plans to split a $1.6 billion auto plant that will be home to as many as 4,000 jobs, the Associated Press reports.

 Shake Shack same-store-sales miss.
 Same-shack-sales fell 1.8%, missing the 0.0% print that Wall Street was anticipating.
-Additionally, the burger chain sees full-year comparable sales of -2% to -3%, versus its prior forecast of flat.
+Additionally, the burger chain sees full-year comparable sales declining by 2% to 3%, versus its prior forecast of flat.

 GoPro raises guidance.
-The wearable camera maker beat on both the top and bottom lines and said it sees third-quarter revenue of between $290 million and $310 million, topping the consensus forecast of $277.8 million.
+The wearable-camera maker beat on both the top and bottom lines and said it expected third-quarter revenue of $290 million to $310 million, topping the consensus forecast of $277.8 million.

 Earnings reports keep coming.
 AMC Entertainment, CBOE, and Cigna are among the names reporting ahead of the opening bell.